discordjs/voice/examples/music-bot/README.md

 # Clone the main repository, and then run:
 $ npm install

-# Ensure youtube-dl is installed (see https://github.com/ytdl-org/youtube-dl#installation for all options)
-$ sudo -H pip install --upgrade youtube-dl

 # Open this example and install dependencies
 $ cd examples/music-bot
 $ npm install